-Critical components of the Spokane Regional Solid Waste System (SRSWS) is administered as a department of the City and the solid waste system consists of five primary facilities to serve residential and commercial customers: a waste-to-energy (WTE) facility, a transfer station in Spokane Valley (Valley Recycling & Transfer Station), a transfer station in unincorporated northern Spokane County (North County Recycling & Transfer Station), and two landfills, which are both closed to the public.
-The WTE Facility, constructed in 1991 within the City of Spokane City Limits, processes approximately 250,000 short tons of waste annually and can generate about 150 gigawatt hours of electricity per year.
+Critical components of the Spokane Regional Solid Waste System (SRSWS) consist of seven primary facilities to serve residential and commercial customers:

-According to the Spokane Climate Vulnerability Index, the WTE Facility has low exposure to climate hazards (Climate Vulnerability Index, Spokane, 2017).
+a waste-to-energy (WTE) facility managed by the City of Spokane; a transfer station in Spokane Valley (Valley Recycling & Transfer Station) and a transfer station in unincorporated northern Spokane County (North County Recycling & Transfer Station), both managed by Spokane County; a privately owned transfer station (Sunshine Recycling and Transfer Station) and three landfills; a Construction and Debris landfill in Airway Heights (Graham Road Landfill); and two City owned landfills, which are both closed to the public.
+The WTE Facility, constructed in 1991 within the City of Spokane City Limits, processes approximately 250,000 short tons of waste annually and can generate about 150 gigawatt hours of electricity per year (Spokane County, 2022) (City of Spokane, 2025).
+According to the Spokane Climate Vulnerability Index, the WTE Facility has low exposure to climate hazards.

 These facilities are crucial for managing the SRSWS's waste, especially considering the increasing population and waste generation rates.
-Climate hazards, such as flooding, heavy snowfall, or extreme heat, can disrupt waste collection services by making roads impassable, delaying service schedules, or creating unsafe conditions for the City's waste management crews.
+Climate hazards, such as flooding, heavy snowfall, extreme heat, and smoke, can disrupt waste collection services by making roads impassable, shifting service schedules, or creating unsafe conditions for the City's waste management crews.
 Neighborhoods with limited infrastructure, including limited to no stormwater management infrastructure, to address extreme weather impacts, may experience longer delays in service restoration.
+Wildfires, extreme precipitation, and flooding can also generate large amounts of solid waste, impacting waste management operations and downstream communities.
+In the case of wildfire, this can include hazardous waste from the burning of some materials.

 Vulnerable populations may disproportionately experience the negative impacts of climate hazards that disrupt the City's waste management system, as vulnerable populations may have fewer resources, such as transportation or financial means, to manage accumulated waste during service disruptions.
 Extended disruptions in waste collection services due to extreme weather could contribute to an increase in illegal dumping, further impacting public health and safety.
-See Exhibit 61.
+See Exhibit 60.
 Illegal dumping of waste near homes, vacant lots, or public spaces increases the possibility of exposure of residents to hazardous materials and increased vermin activity.
 Individuals who may rely on access to clean public spaces would also be at higher risk of exposure to unsanitary conditions with the increased risk of illegal dumping.